 Happy Acres Trailer Park

-In 2012, I participated in Memoir Journal’s (In)Visible Memoirs Project, exploring the "invisible stories" of California's Central Valley.
-I wanted to write about my boarding school experience in the Himalayas of Pakistan, but instead, was encouraged to focus on my direct connection to the Central Valley for inclusion in their anthology, "(In)Visible Memoirs."
+Happy Acres Trailer Park began in a Random Writers’ Workshop.
+Memoir Journal invited our group to join the (In)Visible Memoirs Project, which explores the hidden stories of California's Central Valley.
+At first, I wanted to write about my childhood adventures overseas and my time at a boarding school in the Himalayas of Pakistan.
+I thought those stories would be exciting to share.
+Instead, I was encouraged to write about my direct connection to the Central Valley for their anthology, "(In)Visible Memoirs."
+Looking back, I’m glad I made that choice.

 Wash N’ Dry